-So What Do These Facebook Link Preview Changes Mean For My Business?
+What Do These Facebook Link Preview Changes Mean for My Business?

 If you want to make sure your company's web site link previews are exactly to your specifications – the only way to do that right now is via Facebook "OG Tags".
 OG stands for "Open Graph" which is a fancy way of saying that your website can be encoded with specific Facebook references to your individual page title, description, and featured image.

 If you are a Footbridge Media client and you use our social media management services, you don't have to lift a finger.
 As soon as we got wind of this update, we started to prepare and update some sites as was necessary.
 If you your are a Footbridge Media client and you run your own social media platforms, check with your Account Manager if you have any pages with problematic link previews.
 Otherwise, you need to work with whoever maintains your website to correct your "OG" tags.